palewire/django-calaccess-technical-documentation/docs/apps/calaccess_downloads_site/fab-task-index.rst

 Dev
 ---

-Tasks for connecting to and running the server.
+Tasks for connecting to and running the downloads website server.

 ``rs``
 ~~~~~~